BielRoig/hfeb-guide/content/docs/matchup-spread/deadguy-ale.md

 - choose between Survival and Hermit Druid based on the interaction you've seen;
 - remember that your spells resolve, but don't necessarily stay in play;
 - don't underestimate discard and the clock;
-- respect Disenchant and Swords;
-- post-board, expect Crypt, Furnace, Cursed Totem, and other hate cards;
-- bring in versatile artifact/enchantment answers;
+- bring in versatile artifact/enchantment answer.
-- consider Pyroclasm especially against Deadguy Ale;
-- exploit creatures with ETB triggers, because against non-blue decks they're very reliable.

 In short: against non-blue midrange/control decks, your advantage is that your spells resolve.
 The game comes down to figuring out which resolved spell the opponent can no longer beat.